deadlyvipers/dojo_rules/introduction.md

-on the wat to becoming a github master
+On my way to becoming a GitHub Master